Ear of the dog: Study finds clever canines can recognise words and voices

 Humans can recognise who is speaking from the voice alone, and can also recognise the same word spoken by different people.

-Researchers from the University of Sussex looked at whether domestic dogs could also spontaneously recognise the same word when spoken by different people, including people they were unfamiliar with.
+Researchers from the University of Sussex in England looked at whether domestic dogs could also spontaneously recognise the same word when spoken by different people, including people they were unfamiliar with.

 They filmed the reaction of dogs when they heard recordings of men and women speaking a set of short words that sound similar to each other, such as had, hid, heard and heed.